Cron is a Unix-like operating system software utility used to schedule automatic time-based computer commands. The Raspberry Pi can also use Cron.

-GUI-linux-based systems, e.g. Kodi’s Library Auto Update Add-on, might also use the cron schedule formula to run tasks.
-For these, the same principles as discussed in the Cron Table layout below can be used.
+Other GUI-Linux-based systems, e.g. Kodi’s Library Auto Update Add-on, also uses the cron schedule formula to run tasks.
+For these, the same principles discussed here will apply.

 Running as root, Crontab entries can also be used with